HenryHHsia/Meteorite-Mass/README.md

 # MeteoriteMass
-Predict the mass of a meteorite using machine learning models
+Project to predict the mass of a meteorite using machine learning models